A case study showing the redesign of Shazam's structure, from ideation to final visuals.

 Visual made with the new screens

-The new layout allowed us to add "Home announcement" cards on the Home screen, to let users know about important informations, such as a new Shazam found for a song they've Shazamed when they were offline, or a new addition to the catalog.
+I added "Home announcement" cards on the Home screen, to let users know about important informations, such as a new Shazam found for a song they've Shazamed when they were offline, or a new addition to the catalog.

 Prototype with homepage announcements